It’s a bird…It’s a plane…It’s… a fish?

 Paint Layout Technician Stacy Finch and Paint Crew Leader Trevor Reinke were ready for anything Todd could throw at them.

-“This was different from anything we’ve ever done,” says Trevor.
+“This was different from anything we’ve ever done,” said Trevor.
 “A lot of the projects we work on are cut and dried.
 This was a little more than that, and we never had any doubts.
+My initial shock value when I got the portfolio of renderings was, ‘oh, my!’
+The hardest part was getting started, so from there, we got to work.”

 After receiving the artist’s renderings, Stacy came up with his own version of the design with the shapes that would fit the aircraft to scale, and made stencils that he could cut out.
 He also heavily researched the artist’s work.